4awpawz/fusion.ssg/README.md

-# The web framework for static content-driven websites
+# The web framework for creating static content-driven websites

-fusion.ssg seamlessly fuses together familiar web-based technologies to propel your static website development to a whole new level.
+fusion.ssg seamlessly fuses together familiar web-based technologies (*__i.e.
+HTML, Markdown, Front Matter, and Custom .tsx and .jsx Components.__*) to propel your static website development to a whole new level.

 ## Current Stable Version